 - I recommend wearing sneakers because you will be walking through sand the entire time.

-- Cameras are welcome but no tripods, monopods or selfie sticks.
+- Cameras are welcome but no tripods, monopods or selfie sticks are allowed.

 - You can’t take bags or purses of any kind in the canyon.
-Only a phone/camera and a travel water bottle.
+Only a phone/camera and a travel water bottle, which is one of my best travel essentials.

 - Ask your tour guide to show you the best places to take pictures inside the canyon.